viviandotdev/ObsidianVault/30 Notes/Productivity Tips.md

 	- I try to prioritize in a way that generates momentum.
 The more I get done, the better I feel, and then the more I get done.
 I like to **start and end each day with something I can really make progress on.**
 	- When overwhelmed by a task make list.
 	- list yearly, monthly, weekly and daily goals
+	-  Lists are very focusing, if you are not in the mood of a something you can always find something exciting from that list
 	- break projects down into lists
 		- write these lists down on paper, re transcribe them to think about them
 - **Leave work slightly unfinished for easier flow the next day**